ibm-cloud-docs/ContinuousDelivery/pipeline_versioned_base_images.md

  After version 2.0, images no longer include grunt or python.
 If these tools are required for your build, you can install them manually.
 To install grunt, run `npm install -g grunt-cli`.
 Make sure that you don't change the Node.js version after you install grunt.
 To install python, run `apt-get -qq update && apt-get -qq install -y python`.
  {: important}

-Starting with version 2.2, images are available on [DockerHub](https://hub.docker.com/){: external}.
+Starting with and including version 2.2, images are available on [DockerHub](https://hub.docker.com/){: external}.

 | Base image version | DockerHub image version |
 |:-----------------|:-----------------|